4-H Clubs – What is it?

 4-H is an opportunity for boys and girls in grades K-12 to learn and develop life skills that may assist them in becoming responsible adults.
 4-H is a program of Cornell Cooperative Extension.
 Projects are based on research and knowledge from Cornell University, other land-grant universities and the U.S. Department of Agriculture.
 The four Hs (head, heart, hands, and health) represent four basic human needs: independence, belonging, generosity, and mastery through the 4-H mandates of Healthy Living, STEM( Science, Technology, Engineering, and Math), and Citizenship.
 Research shows that youth whose basic needs are met in positive ways are likely to grow into active citizens and contributing members of their families and communities.

 A 4-H club must have 5 or more members from at least three different families.
 It must meet at least six times during the club year (October 1 through September 30).
 4-H clubs may meet at any convenient location.
 Some 4-H clubs meet in the leader’s or members’ homes, others meet in a central place such as a school, church or community room.
 4-H clubs usually do the following: project work, business meetings, recreation or social activities and community service.
 Countywide activities and events supplement the 4-H club program.
-These include: animal quiz bowls and clinics, clothing revue, public presentations, contests, achievement night, county fair, leadership opportunities, career exploration trips and citizenship trips.
+These include: animal quiz bowls and clinics, clothing revue, public presentations, contests, achievement nights, the county fair, leadership opportunities, career exploration trips and citizenship trips.

 A 4-H club is an informal, educational youth opportunity, which serves as a “hands-on” laboratory for helping youth grow in any or all of the following ways: